Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Introduction

 \section{Introduction}

-The Iterative Closest Point (ICP) algorithm has become a fundamental localization algorithm in mobile robotics \cite{besl_and_mckay} \cite{review_ICP}. \ac{ICP} computes a robot’s current pose by determining the transformation that optimally aligns the scan point cloud (robot’s current view) with a map point cloud.
-At the same time, lidar sensors have emerged as the predominant choice for robot localization and mapping \cite{yin2023survey}.
-However, despite its popularity, lidar-based \ac{ICP} is prone to failures in challenging scenarios, such as those with adverse weather or significant occlusions \cite{courcelle2022importance} \cite{s21155196}.
+The iterative closest point (ICP) algorithm has become a fundamental localization algorithm in mobile robotics \cite{besl_and_mckay} \cite{review_ICP}. \ac{ICP} computes a robot’s current pose by determining the transformation that optimally aligns the scan point cloud (robot’s current view) with a map point cloud.
+Meanwhile, lidar sensors have emerged as the predominant choice for robot localization and mapping \cite{yin2023survey}.
+However, despite its popularity, lidar-based \ac{ICP} is prone to failures when the measurements are corrupted, such as during significant occlusions or adverse weather.
 Figure \ref{fig:overall} illustrates how landmarks needed for localization can be occluded in typical autonomous driving conditions.
-With fewer landmarks to rely on, \ac{ICP} can become more susceptible to other corruption in the measurements, leading to high estimate errors.
-Moreover, when an obstacle occludes landmarks in its proximity, \ac{ICP} may wrongly identify it as part of the map.
-In such cases, \ac{ICP} attempts to align the obstacle's points in the scan to the map, leading to an error in the pose estimate.
+Once the real landmarks are occluded, \ac{ICP} may attempt to match the obstacle itself to the map, resulting in unexpected pose errors.
 Similar errors can arise in adverse weather conditions.
-For instance, when the wind carries snow into the proximity of landmarks, it becomes difficult for \ac{ICP} to distinguish and filter the snow from the landmarks.
+For instance, when the wind carries snow into the proximity of landmarks, it becomes difficult for \ac{ICP} to distinguish and filter the snow from the landmarks \cite{courcelle2022importance}.
+Corrupted measurements pose a significant safety threat.
+This paper aims to quantify how susceptible a given map is to this threat as a way to evaluate the safety of different regions of the map prior to deployment.

-This calls for reliable \ac{ICP} evaluation methods to ensure the safe deployment of autonomous robots into the real world.
-These methods need to accurately inform us about the types of errors that can be expected during deployment, considering the possibility of adverse weather or occlusions.

-To this end, adverse weather datasets such as Boreas \cite{burnett_ijrr23} and CADC \cite{Pitropov_2020} have been collected, and prior works \cite{courcelle2022importance} \cite{burnett2023ready} have evaluated lidar-based localization on these datasets.
-Additionally, \citet{s21155196} simulated occlusion cases in cities and used them to evaluate the performance of lidar-based localization algorithms under occlusion.
-Although datasets and simulations can give us valuable insights into \ac{ICP}'s resilience, neither can inform us of lidar-based \ac{ICP}’s worst-case performance, which is particularly crucial in safety-critical applications such as autonomous navigation.

-While \citet{laconte2023certifying} previously presented an analytic approach to bridge this gap, we propose a learning-based approach with the advantage of requiring fewer assumptions and approximations.
-In this paper, we propose to investigate the worst-case performance of \ac{ICP} via a generative network that deliberately perturbs measured scans to maximize the pose error of \ac{ICP}, while keeping the perturbations within a specified bound.
-Once trained, our network can estimate the maximum pose error arising from perturbations in a new scan.
-We evaluate our approach by attacking point-to-plane \ac{ICP} on the ShapeNetCore \cite{chang2015shapenet} and Boreas \cite{burnett_ijrr23} datasets.
-Our approach consistently outperforms baselines and learns non-trivial perturbations.